unhelpfulmoose/secure-file-storage/README.md

 # Secure File Storage & Delivery System
 Examensarbete Java24 — A full-stack application for securely uploading, storing, and downloading files with AES-256 encryption at rest.

+## Features

+- **Multi-file upload** — select or drag-and-drop multiple files at once; uploads submit automatically when files are dropped
+- **Gallery view** — regular users see files in a visual gallery with inline preview and download
+- **Uploader tracking** — admins can see which user uploaded each file
+- **Persistent storage** — PostgreSQL and MinIO data is stored in named Docker volumes and survives container restarts

+---

 ## Getting started

 ```bash